toronto-riichi-club/toronto-riichi-club.github.io/_posts/2026-03-26-toronto-riichi-open.md

 {::options parse_block_html="true" /}

-The Toronto Riichi Club is excited to announce the third Toronto Riichi Open (TORI Open).
+The Toronto Riichi Club is excited to announce the fourth Toronto Riichi Open (TORI Open).
 We hope to see you there!

 All those interested should join the [TORI Open Discord server][] or send an email to [toronto-riichi-open+subscribe@googlegroups.com][] to subscribe to the mailing list.